 The School houses two fully equipped studio spaces, perfect for rehearsal and smaller performances.
 For larger productions, there is a full drama rig in the Boyd Campbell Hall.

-Large musicals, such as 2019’s We Will Rock You, are put on at Harrow School’s 350-seater Ryan Theatre or at local theatres such as the Watersmeet.
+Large musicals, such as 2021’s Oliver!, are put on at Harrow School’s 350-seater Ryan Theatre or at local theatres such as the Watersmeet.

 The annual School musical continues to provide the focal point for Drama at John Lyon.
 With dozens of performers and big backstage and technical teams working hard to produce top-quality productions, the shows are always sell-out events over three nights each December.